mnemnion/loon/notes/clu/Rationale.md

 When I refer to replacing `bash`, I do not mean in the sense in which `zsh` replaces `bash`.
 I mean in the sense in which the shell replaced batch editing, or the sense in which the GUI has replaced `bash` itself for some less-interesting subset of tasks.

+The shell persists where batch does not.
+It carried itself over into the GUI through the simple trick of emulation, and has lived there happily ever since.
+It offers certain advantages, which no other tool in the chain can pretend to offer.

+We treat bash, the programming language, much like Church Latin.
+It is needed, for the preservation and wholeness of our systems going forward.
+But we needn't limit ourselves to speaking it.

+###The Language of the Keybashers

+bash is an expressive programming language.
+So much so that users are fooled into thinking they know a 'few commands', when in fact they speak a rough, but conversant bash.
+If you know `ls` and `cd`, you know a couple words of bash.
+If you know the character `茶`, you can get a steaming cup of it wherever Chinese is used.

+If you can write a `dd` command without first typing `man` or hitting your browser, then certainly, you appreciate the analogy with Chinese.
+Ancient Chinese, no less.

+Anything `bash` can execute is the bash programming language.
+It is Unix.
+It is the most complex programming language in existence, and has been since before the days of `#!/usr/bin/perl`.
+Which of course says the rest of the file is Perl, and `perl` is expected to deal with it.
+This makes Perl a dialect of bash.